ESG and CSR: what's the difference?

 Companies must respond on

-• ESG data(environmental: GHG emissions, energy, biodiversity, pollution...; social: working conditions, diversity, inclusion, human rights...; governance: business ethics, anti-corruption, composition of governing bodies...)
+• ESG data(environmental: greenhouse gas emissions, energy, biodiversity, pollution...; social: working conditions, diversity, inclusion, human rights...; governance: business ethics, anti-corruption, composition of governing bodies...)

 • as well as on the operational management of positive and negative impacts, risks and important opportunities (see article on the principle of Dual Materiality and IROs) through the structuring of CSR governance bodies, policies, commitments, objectives and action plans.